-This 1st semester course will examine the issue of human behavior.
+This semester long course will examine the issue of human behavior.
 The main focus of this course is on the individual person and the way the brain interacts with the different systems of the human body.
 Topics include biopsychology, perception, consciousness, development, learning, memory, intelligence and psychological disorders.

-Social Problems (H047)
+Social Problems

-This 2nd semester course deals with human interactions between groups of people and as an individual member of society.
+This semester long course deals with human interactions between groups of people and as an individual member of society.
 Students will study many of the issues that are driving the rapid change in our society today.
 Topics include race, population, gender, politics, deviance, and many more.